GuoLabUCSD/SINE/README.md

 		-j
 			Path to the full junctions table generated from Step 1.
 		-a
 			Path to a directory of allele affinity scores.
-The output directory from step 4 is the input directory here -m
+The output directory from step 4 is the input directory here.
+		-m
-			Path to a directory containing sample files with mapping IDs -o
+			Path to a directory containing sample files with mapping IDs.
+		-o
-			Path to a directory to store the file results tables and plots -p
+			Path to a directory to store the file results tables and plots.
+		-p
-			Path to the directory where this pipeline is
+			Path to the directory where this pipeline is.

 ### Output:
-		fin_prioritization.high_express_junctions.tsv:
+		fin_results.tsv:
-			Tab separated results table of PHBR scores and corresponding peptide results for the highest binders
+			Full tab separated results table of PHBR scores and corresponding peptide/isoform results for both the alternatively spliced junction event, and the corresponding wild-type where applicable.
+Lower PHBR values = higher binding affinity.
+This file contains all of the possible highest binding peptides and all of the trinity assembled isoforms per alternative splicing event. fin_summarized_results.tsv:

-		fin_sorted_prioritization.high_express_junctions.tsv:
-			Tab separated results table of PHBR scores, corresponding peptide results, and the percent of samples containing the potential neoantigen/peptide.
-Sorted numerically by junction of interest.

-		fin_lhbr_filtered_prioritization.high_express_junctions.tsv:
-			Tab separated results table filtered where the PHBR of the alternative junction of interest is less than the PHBR of the wild-type junction (Lower PHBR = Higher Binding Affinity)

-		fin_exp_and_phbr_filtered_prioritization.high_express_junctions.tsv
-			Tab separated results table of filtered both by PHBR and where the expression level of the junction of interest is greater than the expression level of the wild-type junction

-		ase_vs_other.png:
+			Same as the above, however contains a summarized tab separated results table with only the most commonly occuring peptide and isoform across the samples for each event. ase_vs_other.png:
-			Boxplot comparing overall PHBR scores between the alternatively spliced junctions of interest and the wild-type junctions
+			Boxplot comparing overall PHBR scores between the alternatively spliced junctions of interest and the wild-type junctions.

   ## Acknowledgements and Citations
 -xls_parse.py contains modified code from Rachel Marty's NetMHCpan wrapper PyPresent (https://github.com/Rachelmarty20/pypresent)